-This practice has become considerably common throughout the world.
-This is likely because it’s often difficult for insurance agents to prove that they are, indeed, facing a scam.
+This practice has become considerably typical globally.
+It often works because it’s usually tricky for insurance agents to prove that they are facing a scam.

 Insurance policies with comprehensive coverage reimburse owners in case their cars get stolen.
-At this moment in time, statistics show that the overall number of cars reported stolen worldwide has decreased, yet this insurance scam remains pretty common.
+At this moment in time, statistics show that the overall number of vehicles reported stolen worldwide has decreased, yet this insurance scam remains pretty standard.

-In the case of the first two methods, the car owner will receive two revenue streams: one from selling the car (or its parts), and one as reimbursement from the insurance company after successfully completing the false insurance claims.
+In the case of the first two methods, the car owner will receive two revenue streams.
+One will be from selling the car (or its parts) and one as reimbursement from the insurance company after completing the false insurance claims.

-Insurers take scams like these very seriously, which is why a police report is necessary before the claim can be processed.
+Insurers take scams like these seriously, so a police report is necessary before processing the claim.

 False Vehicle Registration